An ounce of prevention

 In 1918, the first sign of trouble didn’t turn up until the last months of the First World War.
 People were getting sick, and according to The Record-Courier, which kept a running tally, about 20 died from the disease.

-The advice 102 years ago, before the days of vaccinations, were the same as it is today.
+The advice 102 years ago, before the days of vaccinations, was the same as it is today.

 “It is very important that every person who becomes sick with influenza should go home at once and go to bed,” Bert Selkirk wrote in the Oct.
 18, 1918, edition.
 Selkirk took up three columns of the front page with the news about contagion that would end up claiming more than 20 million people, or 1 percent of the world’s population at a time when only 1,200 people were living in Douglas County